exhuma/python-course-basic/slides/index.rst

 .. note::
-    Python 3.3 reintroduced unicode strings (strings with a ``u`` prefix).
-This prefix was removed in 3.0 and made porting very difficult.
+    Python 3.3 reintroduced unicode strings (strings with a ``u`` prefix) which was removed in 3.0 and made porting very difficult.

 Python 2 - End of Life: 2020